FelixNg21/RAG-LightRAG-webui/readme.md

-# Locally hosted RAG agent
+# Inspiration

-This is a simple example of a RAG agent that is hosted locally.
-It provides a usable, but ugly, frontend where a user can upload the PDFs that they would like the agent to know the context of.
-The agent will then be able to answer questions about the content of the PDFs.
+This is a project that pushes me to experiment with new technologies and learn new things.
+I've taken an interest to RAGs recently and wanted to see what application I can build with them.
+This project is a simple example of a RAG agent that can be hosted locally and can answer questions about the content of your PDFs.

-The webapp itself is served from /app/run.py and is built with Flask.
-The agent can be customized to use any model that is available from Ollama.
-The embeddings are also from the Ollama embeddings resulting in a no cost solution.

-Further work is needed to make the frontend visually appealing and provide more customization options in the frontend.
+# Technologies used
+Langchain is used to extract the text from the PDFs.
+The text is then split into chunks that can be added to a ChromaDB vector store.

+Embeddings must then be generated for the text chunks.
+This is done using the Ollama embeddings.
+Currently, the 'nomic-embed-text' is the model used for the embeddings.

+The LLM behind the RAG is also from Ollama.
+I'm currently using the mistral model as that was the newest LLM made available via Ollama.

+The frontend is built with Flask and is currently very basic (ugly).
+The frontend allows a user to upload/delete PDFs, create an embedding for them, clear the ChromaDB, and ask questions about the PDFs.

+I've put off learning Javascript for a long time, and I am continuing to do so with this project.
+Lots of the logic is provided by htmx and it's actually quite nice and simple to use.

+These technologies are all new to me and I'm excited to see how they can be used in future projects.

+# How to run

+1. Clone the repo
+2. Install the requirements
+3. Run the app/run.py file